-High altitude trekking has picked up in currently as compared to some decades back.
+High altitude trekking has picked up currently as compared to some decades back.
 The equipment and trekking gear available is now state of art and continues to evolve.
 However, the perils of High Altitude still remains.
 Any altitude above 12,000 feet is considered to be sufficient to induce altitude sickness in a trekker.
 Every individual has different capacity to endure high altitude.
 Some might develop AMS symptoms at 12,000 feet while some continue to frolic around merrily even at 20,000 feet.
 But, taking necessary precautions is advisable for all.

 Before we come to the 5 rules, let’s have a quick look at what is AMS.
 An abbreviation for Acute Mountain Sickness, AMS is a condition which occurs due to desiccated air and lack of oxygen.
-Human brain cells function normally because of adequate oxygen drawn in by lungs from the atmosphere.
-If the air doesn’t contain normal level of saturation our lungs are used to, the supply of oxygen to brain cells is hampered.
+Human brain cells function normally because of adequate oxygen is drawn in by lungs from the atmosphere.
+If the air doesn’t contain the normal level of saturation our lungs are used to, the supply of oxygen to brain cells is hampered.
 As a consequence, symptoms related to brain functions start appearing.
 Headache, nausea, disturbed sleep, lack of appetite and shortened breath are some of the basic symptoms.
-Advanced symptoms can be blurred of vision, lack of judgement, fainting etc. These are nothing but AMS (altitude sickness) symptoms.
+Advanced symptoms can be blurred vision, lack of judgment, fainting etc. These are nothing but AMS (altitude sickness) symptoms.

-Many folks attribute slight headache after a day’s trek to AMS.
+Many folks attribute a slight headache after a day’s trek to AMS.
 But, a light headache can’t be AMS related but mostly due to fatigue.
 Headache which is caused due to AMS is a splitting one and it feels like a nail being pounded right in your forehead.
 So, take a walk around and relax before attributing the headache to altitude sickness.

 Coming back to AMS, acute mountain sickness has two advanced levels.
 Known as HACE & HAPE, these two stages are considered to be dangerous for a trekker.
 HACE & HAPE stand for High Altitude Cerebral Edema & Pulmonary Edema respectively.
 In HACE, fluids start filling your brain cells and in HAPE, lungs are affected by fluid induced swelling.
-Both are dangerous situation and if the trekker is not descended to a lower altitude immediately, death can occur within minutes.
+Both are a dangerous situation and if the Trekker is not descended to a lower altitude immediately, death can occur within minutes.

 Not dissecting the affects of AMS further, let’s now see how to avoid altitude sickness.
 The tips shared here will work for most.
-However, AMS can strike even after following these tips as every individual human body has different capability to cope with atmospheric change.
+However, AMS can strike even after following these tips as every individual human body has a different capability to cope with atmospheric change.
 So, I would recommend you to at least follow these tips.
 Rest, we can leave on destiny and hope for the best.

 1) Drink adequate water & eat well

 Eating at regular intervals will also help you to stay energized and acclimatize well.
 Keep breakfast heavier than lunch & dinner.
-The lightest meal of day should be dinner.
+The lightest meal of the day should be dinner.

 2) Strictly avoid Drinking & Smoking